 This article is a guide to producing closed captions for web videos using Field59’s video capture box integration with the Blackbird editor.

-There are two different ways you can get video with captions into the managers.
+There are a few different ways you can get video with captions into Field59.
 One is primarily for broadcasters using the Blackbird editor.
 For non-broadcasters, please see our articles discussing how to upload closed captions to the manager or how to create your own captions in the manager.

-If you are a broadcaster using our video capture box, you can send closed captions to the box along with your SD-SDI or HD-SDI video source.
+If you are using a Blackbird edge server, you can send closed captions to that box along with your SD-SDI or HD-SDI video source.
 The capture box has software that decodes the CEA-608 or CEA-708 captions and displays the data as an editable track in the online editor, which is powered by Blackbird.

 In the editor, when a user opens a source file from the capture box and loads it in the left side window (blue accents), the closed captions appear on the source video.
 (Although captions appear overlaid on the video in the editor, this is not how they will appear on your site.
 Your site’s video player will handle the appearance of the captions).